-My research at Ball State University focuses on psychology and the legal system.
-Specific topics include eyewitness memory, juror decision making, confessions, deception, and school bullying.
-Although I often work with student collaborators, I’m not currently accepting undergraduate research assistants or graduate students.
+My research addresses psychological processes within the legal system.
+Specific topics include the weapon focus effect in eyewitness memory, jurors’ perceptions of retracted confessions, deception, sexual assault, and school bullying.
+Although I’ve worked with many student collaborators, I’m not currently accepting undergraduate research assistants or graduate students.

 Pickel, K. L., & Gentry, R. H. (2017).
 Mock jurors' expectations regarding the psychological harm experienced by rape victims as a function of rape prototypicality.
 Psychology, Crime, and Law, 23, 254-273.